karmada-io/website/docs/reference/karmada-api/networking-resources/multi-cluster-service-v1alpha1.md

     Name is the name of the port that needs to be exposed within the service.
 The port name must be the same as that defined in the service.

+- **providerClusters** ([]ClusterSelector)

+  ProviderClusters specifies the clusters which will provide the service backend.
+If leave it empty, we will collect the backend endpoints from all clusters and sync them to the ConsumerClusters.

+  <a name="ClusterSelector"></a>

+  *ClusterSelector specifies the cluster to be selected.*

+  - **providerClusters.name** (string)

+    Name is the name of the cluster to be selected.

 - **range** (ExposureRange)

   Range specifies the ranges where the referencing service should be exposed.
 Only valid and optional in case of Types contains CrossCluster.
 If not set and Types contains CrossCluster, all clusters will be selected, that means the referencing service will be exposed across all registered clusters.
-Deprecated: in favor of ServiceProvisionClusters/ServiceConsumptionClusters.
+Deprecated: in favor of ProviderClusters/ConsumerClusters.

   <a name="ExposureRange"></a>